Programming & Data Processing

 ❌ user @example.com (space)

-Note: Email regex can get extremely complex.
-For production, use a specialized email validation library or the HTML5 email input type.
+Note: Email regex can get absurdly complicated if you try to cover every edge case.
+In production, you're better off using a dedicated email validation library or the HTML5 email input type.

 Basic URL matcher: